Tuesday, 19 November 2019

 The criteria for the two listings that this name change applies to are:

-The hill is adjoined to the Hirddywel group of hills, which are situated in the north-eastern part of Mid and West Wales (Region B, Sub-Region B1), and it is positioned with the A44 road to its north-east and the A470 road to its south-west, and has the town of Rhaeadr Gwy (Rhayader) towards the north-west.
+The hill is adjoined to the Hirddywel group of hills, which are situated in the northern part of South Wales (Region B, Sub-Region B2), and it is positioned with the A44 road to its north-east and the A470 road to its south-west, and has the town of Rhaeadr Gwy (Rhayader) towards the north-west.

-The hill appeared in the original Welsh 400m P30 list on Geoff Crowder’s v-g.me website under the name of Gwastedyn Hill, which is a prominent name that appears beside the summit of this hill on contemporary Ordnance Survey maps.
+The hill appeared in the original Welsh 400m P30 list compiled by Myrddyn Phillips and published on Geoff Crowder’s v-g.me website, under the transposed name of Gwastedyn Hill, which is a prominent name that appears adjacent to the summit on the contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map.
 This is also the name the hill was listed by in the 1st edition of the Y Pedwarau published by Europeaklist in May 2013.

 Extract from the Ordnance Survey 1:25,000 Explorer map